allen-cell-animated/website-3d-cell-viewer/documentation/URL_SPEC.md

 - Plain numbers are treated as bin indices, in a `[0, 255]` range.
 - `p{n}` represents a percentile, where `n` is a percentile in the `[0, 100]` range.
 - `m{n}` represents the volume's median intensity multiplied by `n / 100`.
-- `autoij` in either the min or max fields will use the ["auto" algorithm from ImageJ](https://github.com/imagej/ImageJ/blob/7746fcb0f5744a7a7758244c5dcd2193459e6e0e/ij/plugin/frame/ContrastAdjuster.java#L816) to select the min and max.
+- `autoij` in either the min or max fields will approximate the ["auto" algorithm from ImageJ](https://github.com/imagej/ImageJ/blob/7746fcb0f5744a7a7758244c5dcd2193459e6e0e/ij/plugin/frame/ContrastAdjuster.java#L816) to select the min and max.